guidoism/escape/inspiration/jonesforth.md

 ## THE DICTIONARY

-In FORTH as you will know, functions are called "words", and just as in other languages they have a name and a definition.
-Here are two FORTH words:
+In Forth as you will know, functions are called "words", and just as in other languages they have a name and a definition.
+Here are two Forth words:

     : DOUBLE DUP + ;            \ name is "DOUBLE", definition is "DUP +"
     : QUADRUPLE DOUBLE DOUBLE ; \ name is "QUADRUPLE", definition is "DOUBLE DOUBLE"